• Home

 Maria Carrai, Phillip C. Saunders, and Joel Wuthnow

-On 25 Feb, INSS China Center Director Dr. Phillip Saunders and Senior Research Fellow Dr. Joel Wuthnow (INSS) spoke about their new book China’s Quest for Military Supremacy on the podcast, Mapping Global China, hosted by Maria Carrai at NYU Shanghai.
+Dr. Phillip Saunders and Senior Research Fellow Dr. Joel Wuthnow in the Institute for National Strategic Studies (INSS) Center for the Study of Chinese Military Affairs, discussed their new book China’s Quest for Military Supremacy on the podcast, Mapping Global China, hosted by Maria Carrai at NYU Shanghai.

 • China’s Quest for Military Supremacy: A Conversation with Dr. Joel Wuthnow and Dr. Phil Saunders by Phillip C. Saunders, Joel Wuthnow, and Bonny Lin